Overview

 employees have with these groups or individuals.

-prevent a person from gaining or utilizing knowledge that potentially give rise to a conflict;
+person from gaining or utilizing knowledge that potentially give rise to a conflict;

 establishing parameters for conduct that are designed to protect client interests or limit the